Haydeni0/pi-humidity/db_backups/db_backups.md

-# How to do backups of timescale
+# How to do backups of a TimescaleDB database

 ## Back up and restore the entire database using ```pg_dump```